iotexproject/dev-portal-content/academy/sprout-your-depin.md

 - Send a test message to the node with your wallet address in the "0x" format.
 - Collect the proof transaction hash from the node logs (you'll need it when submitting your application).

-**Expected Deliverable**: Link to your project's repository including instructions to build your prover and generate the proof.
+**Expected Deliverable**: Link to your project's repository including a Readme file instructions to build your prover and generate the proof.

 ## Submission Deadline
 - All submissions should be done by January 6th, 2024.